-Thinking functionally can be like being a real gardener—a gardener who cultivates the “soil” in an individual’s body.
+Thinking Functionally is like being a “real gardener”—a gardener who cultivates the “soil” in an individual’s body.

 It looks something like this:

-Thinking functionally starts with empathy—and knowing the right questions to ask.
+Thinking functionally starts with true empathy. not just their diagnosis, —and it starts with knowing the right questions to ask.

 Functional nutritionist and educator Andrea Nakayama (FNLP, MSN, CNC, CNE, CHHC) is leading patients and practitioners around the world in a revolution to reclaim ownership over our own health.
 Her passion for food as personalized medicine was born from the loss of her young husband to a brain tumor in 2002.
 She’s now regularly consulted as the nutrition expert for the toughest clinical cases in the practices of many world-renowned doctors, and trains a thousand practitioners online each year in her methodologies at Functional Nutrition Lab.
 Learn more about Andrea here.